of my cameras

 Nikon 50mm AiS f1.2 normal.

-This lens is extraordinary.
-The best lens for photography in museums ever made.
-Currently this lens is the fastest in the Nikon
+for taking pictures in museums.
+Currently this lens is the fastest in

-In production for over 25 years it is also the only purely manual focus
+In production for over 25 years, it is also the only manual focus

 lens that is still sold new.
 This lens has several specialties that

 First, it reaches its peak performance at f2, an aperture most other

 lenses still struggle with sharpness.
 99% of zoom lenses